 This is especially true for aluminium which has the advantage of having a very long life-cycle – between 10 and 20 years in transport and between 50 to 80 years in buildings.
 Currently about 700 million tonnes – more than 70% of the aluminium that has ever been produced – is still in use.

 The EAA also calls for a sound understanding of the different value chains as a sine qua non condition to any effective resource efficiency policy and for policy options adapted to the needs and challenges.

 The aluminium industry is able to show its impressive contribution to resource efficiency – more than offsetting the consumption of raw materials and energy needed for its primary production -. during its use phase.
 Aluminium is a light material which helps reduce weight in all transport applications, thus contributing to reduced fuel consumption.
 Additionally, aluminium also allows for lightweight construction and energy efficient solutions in buildings.
 Due to its unique properties as an efficient barrier for air and light, a minimal amount of aluminium is sufficient to pack valuable foodstuffs and drinks and helps to prevent food spoilage.

 About European Aluminium Association:

-The European Aluminium Association, founded in 1981, represents the European aluminium industry from alumina and primary production to semi-finished and end-use products, through to recycling.
-The European aluminium industry directly employs about 255,000 people.
+The European Aluminum Association, founded in 1981, represents the European aluminum industry from alumina and primary production to semi-finished and end-use products, through to recycling.
+The European aluminum industry directly employs about 255,000 people.